 LC-MS/MS can be used to verify the amino acid sequence of a protein therapeutic.
 Typically this involves digesting the sample with a series of peptidases and the fragments can be ran on the LC-MS/MS to verify the expected mass from each fragment.

 Identification of Post-Translational Modification –

 Glycosylation and other post-translational modifications can be analyzed by LC-MS.

 LC-MS is a convenient method for identity testing using a reference standard and to determine purity of drug product or drug substance.

 Extractable Leachable Studies –

 Plastics from pharmaceutical packaging or exposed to the drug substance or drug product during the manufacturing process could leach into the product and potentially cause toxic side effects.
 Likewise materials used in the production of medical device could also cause patient harm.
-LC-MS is a good instrument for analyzing compounds in extractable leachable studies.
+LC-MS/MS is a good instrument for analyzing compounds in extractable leachable studies.